Mintygadhok/abletrace-lab-docs/Section_1.md

 **P31  PROD SSL CERTIFICATE HAS NO EMAIL REGISTERED — NO EXPIRY WARNING (minutes).** ⚠ NEW S79.
 Prod's Let's Encrypt cert was issued with NO contact email; confirmed via `sudo certbot show_account` → "Email contact: none". ⚠ SO PROD GETS NO RENEWAL-FAILURE WARNING.
 Auto-renew is scheduled, but if it ever fails silently the first symptom is a browser security warning on a LIVE CLIENT SITE.
 Dev was deliberately given info@abletrace.ca for exactly this reason — prod is the one that matters and is the one without it.
 FIX: register a contact email on prod's certbot account (`sudo certbot update_account -m info@abletrace.ca --agree-tos`), then confirm with `show_account`. ⚠ Does not touch the cert itself or reissue anything — account metadata only.
 [3B.6]

+**P32  RDS DATABASES ARE PUBLICLY ACCESSIBLE — REVIEW WHETHER THEY NEED TO BE.** ⚠ NEW S79 (surfaced S64, was in nobody's queue — it had been sitting in the DESIGN section since).
+Both RDS instances carry public endpoints, so the databases are reachable from the internet rather than only from the app boxes. ⚠ NOT WIDE OPEN — a password and a security-group rule sit in front — but it is a larger front door than the architecture needs, on a food-safety system holding a real client's data. ▶ REVIEW: can prod RDS be set to private-only with the EC2 box reaching it over the VPC?
+Check what breaks first (⚠ the Mac connects directly today for admin queries — that is the thing that would stop working).
+Not urgent, not a fire; it should simply be tracked somewhere real.
+[3B.3]

+**P33  CERT-STATUS INDICATOR SHOWS RED REGARDLESS OF STATE (functional, not cosmetic).** ⚠ NEW S79 (the defect was logged in the design section at S36 and never actioned — 43 sessions).
+The status colour should be STATE-DRIVEN: red = no certificate · amber = expired · green = in-date.
+It is currently hardcoded red, so it displays red for every state including in-date. ⚠ WHY THIS IS NOT COSMETIC: a permanently-red indicator on a food-safety system either trains operators to ignore it, or hides a genuine expiry.
+Do it app-wide, once. [§4 status colours]
 > ⚠ Note: the queue jumps P24 → P27.
 P25/P26 were assigned in S75 (not carried into this file).
 Minty reconciles the numbering at re-rank.
 ---

 ## BANKED, AWAITING DEPLOYMENT